panchr/Focus-AI/notes/static-ai.md

 Then, the AI goes through each of the moves and tries to execute them.
 The search only returns valid moves, but I still try every move successively if the first move fails to be valid.
 Once a move is executed, a stimulus is extracted from the move and it is recorded as a new rule.
 This prevents the AI from having to repeat the search in a similar scenario.

+The main implementation is located in the [ai/core/artificial.py module](../ai/core/artificial.py).

 This has worked pretty nicely, though it could be improved.
 Namely, the AI makes some relatively stupid mistakes sometimes, mostly because many groups have the same weight.
 I am considering indexing the rules by a pre-determined "strength", but this would require a triple-attribute-sort (instead of just two attributes as of now) and I'm not sure if that will work out or how I would go about implementing it.